lilyhuan/HCI_Capstone/README.md

 This website provides context on why to compost, funnels users to their best composting style, and provides the relevant resources to get started.
 We hope this to be a valuable addition to the city of Pittsburgh and look forward to the changes this project may bring.

+## Design Specs
+Design specifications can be found [here](https://www.figma.com/file/h04h4ZijhaijhgBEgTKk1F/Community-Composting?node-id=2%3A4467).
+These specs will give further information on how to develop the rest of the pages.

 ## Installation
 This website was built with HTML, CSS, JS, and Bootstrap.
 It provides both a desktop and mobile version.
 No installations are necessary to run this site.